DatabaseTirzepatide

 ⚠ IMPORTANT CONTEXT: READ BEFORE INTERPRETING EVIDENCE

 Tirzepatide is a fully approved pharmaceutical drug, not a research compound.
-Its inclusion in this series reflects its position as the benchmark for maximum achievable weight loss with a peptide therapeutic as of March 2026, and because the weight loss magnitude it achieves (20-23%) reshapes what is clinically possible in obesity pharmacotherapy.
+Its inclusion in this series reflects its position as the benchmark for maximum achievable weight loss with a peptide therapeutic as of May 2026, and because the weight loss magnitude it achieves (20 to 23%) reshapes what is clinically possible in obesity pharmacotherapy.

 The GIP receptor's role in tirzepatide's superior weight loss vs semaglutide is mechanistically unresolved.
 Tirzepatide is engineered from the native GIP sequence with GLP-1 receptor agonism added; it binds GIP receptors with affinity equal to native GIP while binding GLP-1 receptors with approximately 5-fold weaker affinity than native GLP-1.
 The synergistic weight loss from dual receptor agonism exceeds what either receptor agonism achieves alone, but the precise neural and metabolic circuits mediating this synergy are still being characterized.